taophp/caddy-tailor/README.md

 # CaddyTailor

-CaddyTailor is a framework to build themes for the [Caddy server](https://caddyserver.com/).
+CaddyTailor is a framework to build themes using template function provided by the [Caddy web server](https://caddyserver.com/).

 ** WARNING ! **
 Some themes will not work with the current (2.6.4) and lower versions of Caddy, because the template engine has no way to distinct directories from ordinary files.
 A fix was proposed and will be available with Caddy 2.7.0.
 In the meantime, you have to compile caddy by yourself with `xcaddy build master`.
 Of course, this is handled by Docker if you use it.